Back to top

 • Information on any support you may currently receive.

-It can take up to six weeks to get an ACAT assessment once you apply, depending on how urgent your situation is and the level of care you need.
-If your situation is urgent because you are at risk of harm or in a crisis situation, an ACAT assessment can be completed within two days.
+It can take up to six weeks to get an SAS assessment once you apply, depending on how urgent your situation is and the level of care you need.
+If your situation is urgent because you are at risk of harm or in a crisis situation, an SAS assessment can be completed within two days.

 Your assessor will determine your eligibility and level of priority based on your care needs and you current situation.
 You may be eligible if: